jforman/binder/README.markdown

         inet * port 8053 allow { 10.10.0.0/24; };
     };

 This tells bind to start an HTTP server on port 8053 on all interfaces, allowing 10.10.0.0/24 to make requests on this interface, http://${bind_server}:8053/.
-You will most likely want to narrow down the subset of hosts or subnets that can query BIND for this data.
-This data can be viewed via your choice of Browser, or read by your favorite programming language and progamatically processed by your choice of XML library.
+You will most likely want to narrow down list of source hosts/IPs who can query BIND for this data.

+It is smart to include your TSIG key in a separate file.
+This way if you choose to have specific ACLs for your named.conf that are different from your TSIG key, this can be done.

     include "/etc/bind/dynzone.key";